gpbl/react-day-picker/website/docs/api/interfaces/daypickerprops.md

 • `Optional` **labels**: *undefined* \| [*Labels*](../types/labels.md)

-A map of formatters for the ARIA labels used in the UI.
+A map of labels creators used for the ARIA labels attributes.

 ___